What is DSIP?

-Another effect of DSIP is the stimulation of the production of Luteinizing hormone, increasing the ovulation on females or the testosterone production on males.
+Another effect of DSIP is the stimulation of the production of Luteinizing hormone, increasing the ovulation in females or the testosterone production in males.
 Therefore, it could be considered as a reproductive promoter, producing some side effects on sexual desires.

 DSIP combats tumor incidence, because of that it is considered a compound with anticarcinogenic properties.
 It means that DSIP inhibits the development of cancer, enhancing natural defenses against it, deactivates carcinogens and blocks the mechanism by which carcinogens act.

-On the other hand, DSIP could be related to obesity and metabolic syndrome that is accompanied with elevated blood pressure, elevated fasting plasma glucose and high serum triglycerides.
+On the other hand, DSIP could be related to obesity and metabolic syndrome that is accompanied by elevated blood pressure, elevated fasting plasma glucose and high serum triglycerides.

-In some tests, DSIP has acted as an anticonvulsant opening the possibility of using this compound as a treatment of epilepsy.
+In some tests, DSIP has acted as an anticonvulsant opening the possibility of using this compound as a treatment for epilepsy.

 Despite all its benefits, it’s possible long-term side effects have not been researched or studied at great length which is one should be careful of the consequences related to it.